databricks/spark-training/ampcamp/launching-a-bdas-cluster-on-ec2.md

 At this point, it would be helpful to open a text file and copy `<master_node_hostname>` there.
 In a later exercise, you will want to have `<master_node_hostname>` ready at hand without having to scroll through your terminal history.

-## Terminating the cluster (Not yet, only after you do the rest of the exercises!)
+<h2>Terminating the cluster <span>(Not yet, only after you do the rest of the exercises!)</span></h2>
-__After you are done with your exercises__, you can terminate the cluster by running
+__After you are done with your exercises (and only then)__, you can terminate the cluster by running

     ./spark-ec2 -i <key_file> -k <key_pair> destroy amplab-training

+## Log into your cluster
+Move onto the next section for instructions that walk you through logging into your shiney new BDAS cluster.